gordianknotC/nxp_note/aqueduct/Core Concept.md

 ## Controllers
 Controllers are objects that handle requests.
 For example, a controller might fetch rows from a database and send them to the client in the response body.
 Another controller might verify the username and password of a request's Authorization header are valid. **Controllers are linked together to form a series of actions to take for a request.
 These linked together controllers are called a _channel_.**

+There are two flavors of controllers.
+An  _endpoint controller_  performs operations on a resource or resource collection, and always sends a response.
+Endpoint controllers  _fulfill_  requests by returning the state of a resource or by changing the state of a resource.
+You write most of your application-specific logic endpoint controllers.

+A  _middleware controller_  takes an action for a request, but isn't responsible for fulfilling the request.
+Middleware controllers can do many different things and are often reusable in many channels.
+Most often, a middleware controller validates something about a request before it reaches an endpoint controller.
+Middleware controllers can send a response for a request, and doing so prevents any other controller in that channel from handling the request.

+A channel must have exactly one endpoint controller.
+It can be preceded by zero or more middleware controllers.
+See the guides on  [Controllers](https://aqueduct.io/docs/http/controller/)  and  [ResourceControllers](https://aqueduct.io/docs/http/resource_controller/)  for usage details.